 Microsoft Azure DevOps provides tools for managing the entire application lifecycle, including source code management, reporting, automated builds, testing and release capabilities, for example.
 It supports version control using either its native TFS source code management system or Git.
 SpiraTeam has version control plugins for both TFS native and TFS with Git source code management options.

 When you use the Spira Build Server Extension for Azure DevOps, it will allow you to associate different Azure DevOps projects with a corresponding project and release in SpiraPlan.
 Then, each time a DevOps pipeline creates a new build, a new build artifact will be created in SpiraPlan.
-Each build in SpiraTeam will be automatically linked to the incidents fixed, tasks implemented, requirements developed and source code revisions committed.
+Each build in SpiraTeam will be automatically linked to the incidents fixed, tasks implemented, requirements developed and source code commits committed.

 Installing the SpiraTeam Build Plug-in for Azure DevOps¶